ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal-Edge-Impulse/data.png"/></div>

 Machine learning works best with lots of data, so a single sample won't cut it.
 Now is the time to start building your own dataset.
-For example, use the following four classes, and record around 3 minutes of data per class:
+For example, use the following three classes, and record around 3 minutes of data per class:

 - Idle - just sitting on your desk while you're working.
 - Wave - waving the device from left to right.